ajardolino3/hubitat-ble-gateway/README.md

 6. Click the import button.
 Enter this url for the app: https://raw.githubusercontent.com/ajardolino3/hubitat-ble-gateway/main/april-brother-ble-gateway.groovy
 7. Click the save button to save the app.

-Second, you must setup your gateway device:
+Second, setup your gateway device in your Hubitat Hub:
 1. Go to the "Devices" section and click the "Add Device" button.
 2. Click the "Virtual" button, and then enter a name.
 3. In the Type dropdown, choose your driver (e.g. "April Brother BLE Gateway"), then click Save.

-Third, you must setup the app:
+Third, setup the BLE Gateway Manager app in your Hubitat Hub:
 1. Go to the "Apps" section and click the "Add User App" button.
 2. Choose the "BLE Gateway Manager".
 3. Select your BLE gateway device you added previously and then click Update.